Liwia: Description

-Liwia is a genus of nektaspida, and the namesake of the Liwiidae family, growing to around 20-30 mm in length, with the longer, incomplete species being L. convexa; and the shorter, more complete species being L. plana.
+Liwia is a member of the order nektaspida, and the namesake of the Liwiidae family, growing to around 20-30 mm in length, with the longer, incomplete species being L. convexa; and the shorter, more complete species being L. plana.

-They have an oval shaped cephalon, with four thoracic segments, and a distinctive spiked pygidium, of which there are six pairs of rear-facing spines, with the three anterior spines being shorter, whilst the three posterior spines are longer.
+Liwia had an oval shaped cephalon, with four thoracic segments, and a distinctive spiked pygidium, which had six pairs of rear-facing spines, with the three anterior spines being shorter, whilst the three posterior spines are longer.